mathieu-superpose/advent-of-js/README.md

 - I can remove a product from the cart.
 - I can see the taxed price (based on the state of Tennessee sales tax: `0.0975`)

+## 03: Piano

+### Description

+A piano playing various sounds by clicking on the keys.

+### User stories

+- I can see the keyboard centered on the page
+- I can see a color change when I hover over a specific key (white becomes yellow and black pink)
+- I can hear an audio clip when I click on a specific key
+- I can hear 2 sounds simultaneaously if I rapidly click on two separate keys

 ## 04: Keyboard

+### Description

+A simple game aiming to press from your keyboard the keys highlighted on screen

+### User stories

+- I can see the computer keyboard centered on the page
+- I can see a random letter jiggling
+- I can press a key and it appear on screen
+- I can press the same key as the one jiggling and a new random key will jiggle

 ### Useful ressources